Bandai: Financial decline and failed merger with Sega (1995–1999)

 In January 1997, Bandai announced it would merge its operations with Japanese video game developer Sega.
-The merge, a $1 billion stock swap where Sega would acquire Bandai and dissolve the company, would have established a new entertainment conglomerate named Sega Bandai Ltd. with an estimated $6 billion in revenue.
+The merger, a $1 billion stock swap where Sega would acquire Bandai and dissolve the company, would have established a new entertainment conglomerate named Sega Bandai Ltd. with an estimated $6 billion in revenue.
 The announcement followed a ¥9 billion loss from Bandai the same month, attributed to declining game sales and the poor reception of the Apple Pippin console.
-Bandai felt Sega was an appropriate company to merge with, as it possessed American-esque management and several international offices, in addition to owning several successful franchises like Sonic the Hedgehog.
+Bandai felt Sega was an appropriate company to merge with, as it possessed an American management model and several international offices, in addition to owning several successful franchises like Sonic the Hedgehog.
 Opposition arose within Bandai's employees and midlevel executives, as neither felt the company's family-friendly work ethic meshed well with Sega's top-down corporate culture.
-As a result, Bandai called off the merge in May before its finalization in October.
+However following the huge success of Bandai's Tamagotchi toy line and strong opposition from within Bandai caused the plan to fall through.
+However, the two companies were not the "decisive factors" in the deal's collapse and as a result, Bandai called off the merge in May before its finalization in October.
 President Makoto Yamashina took responsibility for its failure, publicly apologizing and resigning his position within the company.
-Bandai instead agreed to a business alliance with Sega.
+Even after when Bandai called off the merger talks between Bandai and Sega, the former instead agreed to a business alliance with Bandai prioritising software development for Sega's game consoles.

+One year later on February 27, 1998, after the merger between Bandai and Sega had fallen, Bandai sold all of the remaining inventory of hardware to American manufacturing company DayStar Digital with Bandai continued to support its own consoles until the end of 2002.
+Later in that year, Bandai's American distribution division Bandai America launched its anime entertainment distribution arm called Bandai Entertainment in order to license and distribute anime in North America and originally released its titles on VHS under the AnimeVillage label before releasing it under its own name.